Thorium-Sim/thorium/README.md

 ## Building the App

 ```
-npm run build-server
+npm run build
 ```

-Builds the app for production and bundles it into an electron app.
+Builds the app for production and bundles it into a packaged terminal app.

-## Event Sourcing
+## Open-source Assets

-Thorium Server is built on an event sourcing model coupled with CQRS.
-GraphQL serves this purpose well.
-Queries are normal GraphQL queries.
-Commands are mutations which return an empty string.
-When a command is fired, it dispatches an event which is stored in an event store.
-Event consumers detect the new event and trigger based on that event.
+You can download open-source licensed assets to be used with Thorium [here](https://drive.google.com/open?id=0B-UK2-Zf7K9ycUJScHJlWW92MjQ).

-If the event store is accessible, the consumers don't even have to be on this server - they can be any number of microprocesses across any number of computers and environments.
+*Interested in contributing your own images, movies, sounds, and more to this repository?
+[File an Issue](https://github.com/Thorium-Sim/thorium/issues/new)* and we'll give you access.

 ## Folder Structure